Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Series- coupling circuit: derivation of dressed TL modes and coupling constants

 \subsection{Diagonalization of dressed TL Hamiltonian}

 Here we derive the Hamiltonian \Eq{eqQ:Ham} for the system coupled via a series-$\sLC$ circuit to a TL, as shown in Fig.~\ref{fig:filters}(a).
-In this analyis, we diagonalize the TL part of the coupled system, and as a result we obtain the dressed TL modes \Eqs{eqQ:TLmode}--\eqref{eqQ:TLmodephase} which satisfy the orthogonality conditions \Eqs{eqQ:orthogonality_alpha}--\eqref{eqQ:orthogonality_beta}.
+In this analyis, we diagonalize the TL part of the coupled system, and as a result we obtain the dressed TL modes \Eqs{eqQ:TLmode}--\eqref{eqQ:TLmodephase}.
 This analysis is analogous to a procedure employed in Ref.~\cite{ParraRodriguezETAL2018}, which, however, does not cover the case of the series-$\sLC$ coupling.

 In a discretized representation of the TL, as shown in Fig.~\ref{fig:LCresonator_seriesLcCccoupled__discreteTL}, the system Lagrangian \eqref{eqQ:Lagrangian_orig} reads

 where $a$ is the size of the TL unit cell.
 The Lagrangian is here written for the order where the coupling capacitor directly faces the TL whereas the coupling inductor faces the system.